mlcommons/medperf/docs/getting_started/setup.md

 ## What's Next?

 The local server now is ready to recieve requests, and the client is ready to communicate.
-Depending on how you want to use MedPerf, you can follow our hands-on tutorials:
+Depending on how you want to use MedPerf, you can follow these hands-on tutorials:

 - [How a benchmark committee can create and submit a benchmark.](benchmark_owner_demo.md)